spack/spack-tutorial/tutorial_developer_workflows.rst

 .. literalinclude:: outputs/dev/edit-1.out
    :language: console

-Once you have a development package, `spack install` also works much like "make".
+Once you have a development package, ``spack install`` also works much like "make".
 Since spack knows the source code directory of the package, it checks the filetimes on the source directory to see if we've made recent changes.
-If the file times are newer, it will rebuild `scr` and any other package that depends on `scr`.
+If the file times are newer, it will rebuild ``scr`` and any other package that depends on ``scr``.

 .. literalinclude:: outputs/dev/devlop-3.out
    :language: console

  Here, the build failed as expected.
-We can look at the output for the build in `scr/spack-build-out.txt` to find out why, or we can launch a shell directly with the appropriate environment variables to figure out what went wrong by using ``spack build-env scr@2.0 -- bash``.
-If that's too much to remember, then sourcing `scr/spack-build-env.txt` will also set all the appropriate environment variables so we can diagnose the build ourselves.
+We can look at the output for the build in ``scr/spack-build-out.txt`` to find out why, or we can launch a shell directly with the appropriate environment variables to figure out what went wrong by using ``spack build-env scr@2.0 -- bash``.
+If that's too much to remember, then sourcing ``scr/spack-build-env.txt`` will also set all the appropriate environment variables so we can diagnose the build ourselves.
 Now let's fix it and rebuild directly.

 .. literalinclude:: outputs/dev/develop-4.out
    :language: console

-You'll notice here that spack rebuilt both `scr` and `macsio`, as expected.
+You'll notice here that spack rebuilt both ``scr`` and ``macsio``, as expected.

 Taking advantage of iterative builds with spack requires cooperation from your build system.
 When spack performs a rebuild on a development package, it reruns all the build stages for your package without cleaning the source and build directories to a pristine state.
 If your build system can take advantage of the previously compiled object files then you'll end up with an iterative build.

-- If your package just uses make, you also should get iterative builds for free when running `spack develop`.
+- If your package just uses make, you also should get iterative builds for free when running ``spack develop``.
-- If your package uses cmake with the typical `cmake` / `build` / `install` build stages, you'll get iterative builds for free with spack because cmake doesn’t modify the filetime on the `CMakeCache.txt` file if your cmake flags haven't changed.
+- If your package uses cmake with the typical ``cmake`` / ``build`` / ``install`` build stages, you'll get iterative builds for free with spack because cmake doesn’t modify the filetime on the ``CMakeCache.txt`` file if your cmake flags haven't changed.
-- If your package uses autoconf, then rerunning the typical `autoreconf` stage typically modifies the filetime of `config.h`, which can trigger a cascade of rebuilding.
+- If your package uses autoconf, then rerunning the typical ``autoreconf`` stage typically modifies the filetime of ``config.h``, which can trigger a cascade of rebuilding.

 Multiple packages can also be marked as develop.
-If we were co-developing `macsio`, we could simply run
+If we were co-developing ``macsio``, we could run

 .. literalinclude:: outputs/dev/develop-5.out
    :language: console